chenbadream/INT-ACT/doc/evaluation.md

 To see how we evaluate a model, please refer to [ev_pi0_bridge_simpler.sh](../slurms/eval_scripts/simpler/ev_pi0_bridge_simpler.sh).

+INT-ACT essentially is an extension of SimplerEnv, so theoretically, you can just clone our forked [SimplerEnv](https://github.com/juexZZ/SimplerEnv/tree/fea52fbb9e0da8a2e4e7e5a155b8e5b7f9dd5b87) and [Maniskill2](https://github.com/juexZZ/ManiSkill2_real2sim/tree/eeb04c788feafdf08f4565bcda34370e5a555325) and run the evaluation like you would with SimplerEnv.
+This README is to provide a more detailed explanation of how we evaluate the models in our paper.

 Similar to training scripts, eval scripts are all designed to be run on a SLURM cluster, so here we will break down the scripts so you can reuse them on your cluster or local machine without SLURM.